 2. Leave liquids simmering on the stove.
 A simmering pot of soup is a classic sign of winter.
 The rising steam adds moisture to your home’s air and helps reduce static.
 It doesn’t have to be soup, though.
 A pot of water does the trick, too.
 Toss in some citrus peels or cinnamon sticks for fragrance if you like.

 3. Take hot baths and showers.
 Let bathwater cool completely before draining the tub, even overnight if you don’t have small kids.
 As it cools, it will add moisture to your home’s air.
 A hot shower works the same way, so skip the bathroom fan during the winter and let steam help stop static in your home.

 4. Don’t wear rubber-soled shoes indoors.
 Rubber is an excellent insulator that allows the static charge to build on your body.
-When you touch something with a different ionic charge, you’ll get a static shock.
-Switch to leather-soled shoes or wear socks indoors.
+When you touch something with a different ionic charge, like a door handle, you’ll get a static shock.
+Switch to shoes with leather soles or wear socks indoors.
 (Adopting a no-shoes rule will keep your carpet cleaner, too.)

 5. Cover synthetic sofas with a sheet.
 Microfiber and polyester are popular sofa fabrics because they’re easy to clean.
 But they’re also synthetic, which means they’re more prone to static buildup.
-You can rub a dryer sheet over it daily or cover it with a natural fiber blanket to prevent static buildup.
+To stop getting shocked by static every time you get up from the sofa, run a dryer sheet over it daily or cover it with a sheet made from natural fibers.
 Or, use the homemade anti-static spray below.

 6. Carry a coin or other metal object.
 Since static shocks happen when opposite charges jump between you and metal objects, you can use a coin to transfer those charges painlessly.
 Keep a coin, key, or paperclip in your pocket and occasionally touch it to metal objects to discharge static that’s built up on your body.
 Voila, no more painful shocks.